Visiting The Gathering

 BAGGAGE & LOST PROPERTY

 Please ensure you keep your property with you at all times.
 The organisers accept no responsibility for any lost or damaged items.
-Upon entering the grounds, visitors may be subject to a security search.
+Upon entering the grounds, visitors may be subject to a security bag search.
 Enquiries regarding lost property will be handled at the Secretary’s Tent.

 SCOTTISH WEATHER